This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

 - Moldy or decaying produce belongs in the compost bin!

 To prepare fruits for preserving, wash in plenty of running water, peel if desired, remove any seeds or cores, trim any bruised spots and cut into slices or cubes.

 Ideas for storing and preserving fresh fruits to avoid food waste

-Store fresh apples and pears as cold as possible (30-32°F) in a refrigerator; be sure to place in a plastic bag to increase the humidity but with holes or perforations to allow some air circulation—inspect the bag weekly for moisture and air it out if needed.
-Depending on variety, apples and pears can be stored from 1 to 6 months under optimal conditions.
-Fresh apples can be enjoyed straight from the refrigerator, while pears need to be ripened at room temperature for 3 to 10 days—you can speed up the process by placing pears in a bag with an apple or banana.
+Store fresh apples and pears as cold as possible (30-32°F) in a refrigerator; be sure to place in a plastic bag to increase the humidity but with holes or perforations to allow some air circulation — inspect the bag weekly for moisture and air it out if needed.
+Depending on variety, apples and pears can be stored from one to six months under optimal conditions.
+Fresh apples can be enjoyed straight from the refrigerator, while pears need to be ripened at room temperature for three to 10 days — you can speed up the process by placing pears in a bag with an apple or banana.

 - Preserve apples and pears by canning, drying and freezing.
 Treat cut fruit to prevent browning (see instructions below).
 Dry fruit slices or chunks for snacks or baking.
 If fruits begin to soften and become overripe or show signs of bruising, then cook them into applesauce or pear butter, which you can eat fresh.
 For longer storage, try canning applesauce or freezing it.

 Store green bananas at room temperature until ripe.
 Store yellow ripe bananas in the refrigerator to slow down further ripening; the peel will darken, but the banana will remain just right for several days.